 You each have a story unique to you but also within a time and place with different social beliefs of who and what is important to include in humanities studies.
 My hope is that you keep using your voices.
 We need each other to work for a better tomorrow, a more just tomorrow.

 Oregon Humanities is now accepting applications for the 2017–18 Humanity in Perspective course.
-Applications will be reviewed as they are received until all spots are filled.
+The deadline to apply is August 13, 2017.
 Class begins September 2017.
 HIP is generously supported by the National Endowment for the Humanities, the Robert D. and Marcia H. Randall Charitable Trust, and individual supporters.

 No comments yet.